Some fifty years are gone. I reminisce.

 all gray and green from years of windswept ire.

 I briefly hear the laughter of a few

 but only in a short and muffled cry.

-Above, a dullness to this cloudy day.
+Above, a dullness to this dim-lit day.

-Dark draperies of evening cast a sigh.
+Dark clouds of purple flee and cast their sigh.

 I try to trace that happiness of place

 but circling takes me back where all’s erased.